tanpawarit/Dean-Valuation-Engine/README.md

 - Comprehensive logging (`GraphLogger`, `Logger`) provides transparency and aids in debugging.
 - The `Guardrails` system aims to ensure ethical, unbiased, and responsible AI outputs.

-> This architecture allows Analyst Robot to tackle complex analytical challenges with a level of depth and dynamism previously unattainable.
+> This architecture allows Dean's to tackle complex analytical challenges with a level of depth and dynamism previously unattainable.
 It's not just about processing data; it's about generating genuine understanding.

 ---

 ## 🔬 Technical Deep Dive: How the Magic Happens 🛠️

-Analyst Robot's power stems from a carefully crafted architecture, blending specialized AI agents with a dynamic workflow engine.
+Dean's's power stems from a carefully crafted architecture, blending specialized AI agents with a dynamic workflow engine.
 (Refer to the [System Architecture](#system-architecture) diagram for a visual map!)

 ### The Agentic Powerhouse

-The core of Analyst Robot is its multi-agent system, primarily managed within the `src/agents/` directory:
+The core of Dean's is its multi-agent system, primarily managed within the `src/agents/` directory:
 - **`PlannerAgent` (The Conductor)**: This crucial agent, located in `planner_agent.py`, receives the user's request.
 It then formulates a strategic plan, deciding which specialized agents are needed and in what order they should run.
 Think of it as the project manager for the AI team.
 - **`SpecializeAgent`s (The Experts)**: Housed in `src/agents/specialize_agent/`, these are the domain gurus.
 Examples include:
     - *BusinessModelAnalyst*: Focuses on understanding a company's operational strategy, revenue generation, and market positioning.